3DGS-DET: Empower 3D Gaussian Splatting with Boundary Guidance and Box-Focused Sampling for Indoor 3D Object Detection: Experiments

-\textbf{Box-Focused Sampling}.
-Furthermore, we introduce Box-Focused Sampling detailed in~\secrefn{sec:methods:box-focused-sampling}, represented by `3DGS-DET (Our basic pipeline+BG+BS)' in~\tabref{tab:main_result_0.25}.
+\textbf{Effectiveness of Box-Focused Sampling}.
+Furthermore, we introduce Box-Focused Sampling detailed in~\secrefn{sec:methods:box-focused-sampling}, represented by `BP+BG+BS' in~\tabref{tab:effect_design}.
 This addition leads to a further performance boost of 3.2 points (59.9 vs. 56.7), proving the effectiveness of Box-Focused Sampling.
-The visual comparison of sampled Gaussian blobs is shown in~\figrefn{fig:sample_supp} in the Appendix.
+The visual comparison of sampled Gaussian blobs is shown in Fig. 6 in the supplementary.
 We can observe that the proposed Box-Focused Sampling significantly retains more object blobs and suppresses noisy background blobs.